hazelcast/hazelcast-jet/site/website/blog/2020-06-23-jdk-gc-benchmarks-rematch.md

 affect the size of the aggregation state.
 As long as the 10,000 input events received during one time slice of 10 milliseconds all use distinct keys, the state is fixed as described above.
-Only in the lowest setting, 5,000, the state is half as large since every hastable contains just 5,000 keys.
+Only in the lowest setting, 5,000, the state is half as large since every hashtable contains just 5,000 keys.

 What the keyset size does affect is allocation rate.
 The pipeline emits the full keyset every 10 milliseconds.
 For example, with 50,000 keys